clemenkok/websitev3/content/articles/lambdasecurity.md

 How true is this statement?
 To break it down, let's dive deep into Lambda networking internals.

 {{< figure src="/images/lambdaprivate.png" title="" >}}
+*An architecture I found on re:Post when researching this topic*

 ### What is a VPC?

 The Amazon VPC is a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you can define.
 In a VPC, we control networking configuration can provide or restrict access between resources inside/outside a VPC and we can connect to other netwroks via a VPN or via AWS Direct Connect to physical networks.

 {{< figure src="/images/vpc.png" title="" >}}
+*A common VPC architecture*

 ### Lambda Networking